dmlc/gluon-nlp/docs/api/notes/data_api.rst

     Done!
 Tokenizing Time=12.99s, #Sentences=25000

-Then, we are going to construct a vocabulary for the training dataset.
-The vocabulary will be used to convert the tokens to numerical indices, which facilitates the creation of word embedding matrices.
+Then, we are going to construct a :class:`vocabulary <gluonnlp.Vocab>` for the training dataset.
+The :class:`vocabulary <gluonnlp.Vocab>` will be used to convert the tokens to numerical indices, which facilitates the creation of word embedding matrices.

 .. code:: python